RezaAmirzadehFard/Algorithms/docs/fibonacci.md

 <!--
 - parent label `s`
 - child label `t`
-- an edge from parent to child corresponds -to cutting of an initial piece of size `s-t` and remainder of size `t`.
+- an edge from parent to child corresponds to cutting of an initial piece of size `s-t` and remainder of size `t`.
 - -->
 ```mermaid
 graph TD